WORDS BY JOSEPH FURNESS

 As well as the suit’s material, it’s important to examine the cut and fit.
 By choosing looser fits over super-skinny designs, one is sure to feel freer; so, make sure you look out for relaxed-fit elements such as slouchy, soft-tailored blazers and elasticated waist trousers.

-Finally, it’s essential to choose a suit that you can wear ad infinitum – think timeless designs presented in evergreen colours.
+Finally, it’s essential to choose a suit that you can wear ad infinitum – think timeless designs presented in evergreen colors.
 Doing so will be beneficial for your mental state (no more panic buying suits for interviews, meetings and weddings), bank balance (for obvious reasons) and the planet (needless to say, it’s way more sustainable to re-wear a suit than it is to keep buying brand-new ones).

 8 Best Soft and Comfortable Suits